IdentityPython/SATOSA/doc/README.md

 #### LDAP attribute store

 An identifier such as eduPersonPrincipalName asserted by an IdP can be used to look up a person record in an LDAP directory to find attributes to assert about the authenticated user to the SP.
-See the [example config](../example/plugins/microservices/ldap_attribute_store.yaml.example).
+To use the LDAP microservice install the extra necessary dependencies with `pip install satosa[ldap]` and then see the [example config](../example/plugins/microservices/ldap_attribute_store.yaml.example).

 ### Custom plugins